AeyeCoder/GPT-2/README.md

 Mixed Precision: Handled via PyTorch autocast to keep the memory footprint small while maintaining numerical stability.

 # Training Results
-The model was trained using a cosine learning rate decay schedule (peaking around ~4e-4).
+The model was trained using a cosine learning rate decay schedule (peaking around ~1e-3).

 Initial Loss: Started at ~10.97.

 Final Validation Loss: Dropped steadily down to ~3.5 by the end of the logged steps.
+It could go even better with more compute + data (basic scaling law)

 Checkpoints: The best model weights were saved dynamically whenever validation loss reached a new low (model_best_final.pt).